 Australia's undisputed queen of soul brought a volcanic, blues-drenched voice to the world, fighting for her place in a rock-dominated industry.

-Renée Geyer's voice was a force of nature—a deep, smoky, emotionally raw instrument that seemed to carry the history of American soul and R&B within it, yet was unmistakably her own.
-Born in Melbourne to a Hungarian-Jewish father and a Slovakian mother, and adopted by a New Zealand couple, her childhood was marked by a search for identity that later fueled her music's intensity.
-She emerged in the early 1970s, a powerful woman in the macho Australian pub rock scene, demanding attention not just with her voice but with her fierce independence.
-Hits like 'Heading in the Right Direction' and a blistering cover of 'It's a Man's Man's World' became anthems.
-While she faced constant battles with record labels and radio programmers who didn't know how to categorize her, her reputation among musicians was sterling.
-She became a sought-after session singer for international stars like Sting, Joe Cocker, and Chaka Khan.
-Geyer never compromised, carving out a five-decade career on her own terms, leaving behind a legacy that cemented her as one of the greatest vocalists Australia has ever produced.
+Renée Geyer's voice carried a deep, smoky, emotionally raw quality that drew on American soul and R&B yet was unmistakably her own.
+Born in Melbourne to a Hungarian-Jewish father and a Slovakian mother, adopted by a New Zealand couple, her childhood search for identity fueled her music's intensity.
+She emerged in the early 1970s, a powerful woman in the macho Australian pub rock scene, demanding attention with fierce independence.
+Hits like 'Heading in the Right Direction' and a cover of 'It's a Man's Man's World' became anthems.
+She faced battles with record labels and radio programmers.
+Her reputation among musicians remained sterling; she became a sought-after session singer for Sting, Joe Cocker, and Chaka Khan.
+She carved out a five-decade career on her own terms.

 1946–1964